FredTheBarber/EditingPublic/style guide.md

 Completely avoid using English sound effects inside asterisks.
 They are even less acceptable inside dialogue than they are inside narration, and dialogue is where you'll always be tempted to use them.
 Just don't do it, and you'll end up happier with the result.

+For what it's worth, I initially thought they were probably fine and tried to use them.
+The tempting question is always, "What am I supposed to do with this weird sound anyway?"
+When I looked back, I had about 5,000 lines of Majo Koi script which was a wasteland of \*sigh\*s.
+It read like crap.
+So, I went through in one day and gutted them out of the script, and it was like a breath of fresh air.
+Since then, I've been removing them with the zeal of a religious convert, and judging from the recent official localizations I've read, I'm not alone on the opinion that it improves things.
+I only see them in fan TLs nowadays, and they're always just a little bit jarring, especially in speech lines.
+Once you force yourself to avoid them, you find both that it's not really all that hard and that it massively pays off in terms of readability.

 ## Wasei Eigo